algobulls/algobulls_help_site/docs/broker/angelbroking.md

 * API Secret

 !!! note
-* To know more about API Key and Secret, see the following video:
+    * To know more about API Key and Secret, see the following video: [Link](https://www.youtube.com/watch?v=75vlLNRD3IA)
-<iframe width="560" height="315" src="https://www.youtube.com/watch?v=75vlLNRD3IA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Let's Start
 ---